Follow:

 1. Moisture Absorption Rate and Capacity

-The capacity to absorb moisture stands as a critical feature of anti-caking agents.
-Each type demonstrates different absorption levels, which must align with specific storage environments.
-The surrounding conditions, such as warehouse humidity and temperature fluctuations, significantly influence an agent's performance.
-Highly moisture-sensitive products demand anti-caking agents with enhanced absorption properties.
+An agent's ability to absorb moisture is paramount.
+Different types offer varying absorption levels, which must align precisely with the product's intended storage environment.
+Factors like warehouse humidity and temperature fluctuations directly influence an agent's efficacy.
+Highly moisture-sensitive products, naturally, demand anti-caking agents with superior absorption properties.

 2. Particle Size Impact on Coverage

-The size of anti-caking particles directly impacts their effectiveness.
-Smaller particles create more complete coverage of the main product, though their production costs tend to be higher.
-The total surface area of these particles determines how well they interact with the base material.
-These physical traits play a vital role in both performance and handling during manufacturing.
+The size of the anti-caking particles directly correlates with their effectiveness.
+Smaller particles generally provide more complete and uniform coverage of the main product, although their production costs can be higher.
+The total surface area of these particles dictates how well they interact with the base material, playing a vital role in both performance and ease of handling during manufacturing.

 3. Chemical Compatibility with Base Materials

-The relationship between anti-caking agents and base materials requires careful consideration.
-Some agents might alter product texture or introduce subtle taste changes in food applications.
-Others could affect the chemical stability of pharmaceutical products.
-Prior testing reveals potential issues before full-scale production begins.
+Careful consideration of the chemical compatibility between the anti-caking agent and the base material is essential.
+Some agents might subtly alter product texture or introduce minor taste changes in food applications.
+Others could potentially affect the chemical stability of pharmaceutical products.
+Comprehensive prior testing is crucial to identify and mitigate any potential issues before scaling up to full production.

 Anti-Caking Agent Categories and Applications